OrHasan/Data_Visualization/README.md

 <!-- DATABASE SELECTION -->
 ## Database Selection
-Right after the program starts running, the user will be asked to choice if to use real-data or debug data (see debug section).
+Right after the program starts running, the user will be asked to choose whether to use real data or debug data (see debug section).
-If the user will select to not use the local debug files, he will be asked to choose the database location:
+If the user selects not to use the local debug files, they will be asked to choose the database location:
 * Drive (cloud)
 * MySQL
-* Local csv (Attacks.csv & Groups Connections.csv files located at ./DataVisualization/Data/)
+* Local CSV (Attacks.csv & Groups Connections.csv files located at ./DataVisualization/Data/)

 <br />